 Sanitize The Environment

-Deep clean your hamster’s cage with warm, soapy water, followed by a pet-safe disinfectant.
-You’ll also need to clean your hamster’s accessories and toys.
 Baking wooden items in the oven will destroy the mites and their eggs.
-Unfortunately, you won’t be able to do this with plastic items as they’ll melt.
+Unfortunately, you won’t be able to do this with plastic items because they’ll melt.
+Anything plastic can be soaked.

-Even though hamsters don’t like their entire bedding replaced at once, you’ll need to make an exception for a mite infestation.
-Hamsters will soon get over the bedding change, which is vital in removing all mites and their eggs.
+Even though hamsters don’t like their entire bedding replaced at once, you’ll need to make an exception with a mite infestation.
+Hamsters will eventually get over the bedding change.

-You’ll also need to hoover the carpet and spray all furniture with an anti-mite treatment.
-Steam cleaning the carpet will also help, as the heat will destroy mites and their eggs.
-Remove your hamster and its cage from the room while you do this until you know the mites have gone.
+Steam cleaning the carpet will help because the heat will destroy mites and their eggs.
+Remove the hamster and its cage from the room while you do this until you’re certain the mites are gone.

 How to Prevent Hamster Mite Infestations